Consumers booking travel with an online provider should:

 - Check travel insurance policies, to see what the consumer is covered for.

-If consumers booked travel and the business stops operating before they get what they paid for, view our Insolvency page.
+If consumers booked travel and the business stops operating before they get what they paid for, view Insolvency.

-If there is a problem with a service, or if you are having a dispute with the supplier, view our Resolve your problem or complaint section.
+If there is a problem with a service, or if you are having a dispute with the supplier, view Resolve your problem or complaint.